MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-access-package-manage-lifecycle.md

 > [!NOTE]
 > When a guest user is set as **Governed**, based on entitlement management tenant-wide settings their account will be deleted or disabled in specified days after their last access package assignment expires.
 Learn more about entitlement management settings here: [Manage external access with Microsoft Entra entitlement management](~/architecture/6-secure-access-entitlement-managment.md).

-You can directly convert ungoverned users to be governed by using the **Mark Guests as Governed** functionality in the top menu bar.
+If there are guest users that already existed in your tenant, and then requested access to an access package, those users will be ungoverned.
+Even after their last access package assignmend ends, they will remain in the tenant indefinitely.
+If these guests only need access from that access package, and there is no other need for them to remain in the tenant, you can convert them to governed.
+You can directly convert those ungoverned users to be governed by using the **Mark Guests as Governed** functionality in the top menu bar of an access package.

 ## Manage guest user lifecycle in the Microsoft Entra admin center